bullet-db/bullet-ui/README.md

 The entrypoint for the UI is the [Express](http://expressjs.com/) endpoint defined as the main in package.json that simply adds the server/index.js as a middleware.

-You need the following folder structure in order to run the UI:
+Regardless of which [installation](#installation) option you chose, you need the following folder structure in order to run the UI:

 ```
-dist/
+dist/*
 config/env-settings.json
 server/index.js
 express-server.js